-You might wonder, what is the perfect laundry stripping technique?
-The most popular laundry stripping recipe is for clothes and linens to be soaked in hot water that contains borax, washing soda (also known as sodium carbonate) and laundry detergent.
+You might wonder what the perfect laundry stripping technique is.
+The most popular laundry stripping recipe is for clothes and linens to be soaked in hot water that contains borax, washing soda (also known as sodium carbonate), and the best laundry detergent.

-The quantities of laundry cleaning products of each for a bathtub full of water should be:
+The quantities of laundry cleaning products for a bathtub full of water should be:

 Detergent: half a cup

-The idea is that you fill the bath tub or another large receptacle with hot water, add the cleaning products and then add your fabrics.
-Stir it a few times and leave for several hours (four or five), until the water has gone cold.
-Then you can remove the fabric from the tub and put them on a rinse cycle, as normal, in your machine.
+The idea is that you fill the bathtub or another large receptacle with hot water, add the cleaning products, and then add your fabrics.
+Stir it a few times and leave for several hours (four or five) until the water has gone cold.
+Then, you can remove the fabric from the tub and put it on a rinse cycle, as normal, in your machine.

 What items are perfect for laundry stripping?

 While many people think that laundry stripping should just be used for towels and bed sheets, you might wonder if you can use it for other clothing items.
-Generally speaking, this laundry hack is best used for white linens, sheets and towels or items that you are sure are color-fast and that will not lose their dye.
+Generally speaking, this laundry hack is best used for white linens, sheets, towels, or items that you are sure are color-fast and that will not lose their dye.